ajm01/devfile-stack-samples/jpa/README-DB2.md

 - Click on the 'Create' button at bottom of page

 Add Database connection annotations to the Database Resource Definition:
-- Navigate to Operators > Installed Operators > PostgreSQL Operator by Dev4Ddevs.com
+- Navigate to Operators > Installed Operators > IBM DB2 Operator
 - Click on the "Database Database" tab
 - Click on the new database entry in the list
 - Click on the YAML tab